bitwarden/help/_articles/login-with-sso/about-key-connector.md

 - [Activate the Single Organization and Single Sign-On policies]({{site.baseurl}}/article/policies/)

 <br>
-If your Organization meets or can meet these requirements, including a team and infrastructure that can support management of a key server, [Contact Us](https://bitwarden.com/contact) and we'll reach out to kick off a Key Connector discussion.
+If your Organization meets or can meet these requirements, including a team and infrastructure that can support management of a key server, [Contact Us](https://bitwarden.com/contact) and we'll set up a time to help you get started.